apache/yunikorn-site/docs/design/preemption.md

 ### A task cannot preempt other tasks in the same application

 As part of the current design we are only implementing inter-queue preemption.
-This rule does not apply for inter-queue preemption.
+This rule does not apply for intra-queue preemption.
 It is documented here to make extending to intra-queue preemption possible without a rule change.

 When a task is considered for preemption the task that triggered the preemption